damienlethiec/after-le-wagon/README.md

 ### Focus on front-end... and go into mobile

-1. Learn how to structure properly your vanilla CSS with [BEM]: for reusable components & a real naming convention for your next big projects.
+1. Improve your CSS skills: structure it properly your vanilla CSS with [BEM].
-1. Discover [Flexbox] and CSS Grid !
 1. Learn a trendy JS library (React or Vue.js for example) in [egghead].
 Get a paid subscription, it is worthy.
-1. Then, if you're conviced and want to create native mobile apps for Android & iPhone, learn React Native with these [Full Stack courses] from Stephen Grider ! :tada:
+1. Then, if you're conviced and want to create native mobile apps for Android & iPhone, learn React Native (there are good courses in [egghead] too)

 ### Learn DevOps